Arctvrvs/64-bit-CPU/docs/sev_memory.md

 `sev_memory.sv` provides a placeholder for AMD SEV style memory encryption.
 It simply XORs data with a per-VM key when writing to or reading from DRAM.

+The Python :class:`~rtl.isa.golden_model.GoldenModel` integrates this stub so all memory accesses can be transparently encrypted during unit tests.
+The key is configured with :py:meth:`GoldenModel.set_sev_key`.

 ## Ports

 | Name | Dir | Width | Description |